Acronyms

 - Summary

-- SUPERFICIAL VEIN THROMBOSIS
+SUPERFICIAL VEIN THROMBOSIS (SVT)

 - Overview

-- In the past, SVT was considered a somewhat benign process and was either not treated or treated with aspirin.
-However, this thinking has changed as several studies have found that patients with SVT are at significant risk of VTE.
-In one study, patients with an SVT ≥ 5 cm in length also had an accompanying proximal DVT in 10% of cases and a distal DVT in 13% of cases.
-[4] Another study found that patients with an SVT had a DVT incidence of 2.5% in the first 3 months following SVT diagnosis.
-PE incidence was 0.9% in the same 3 months, and at 5 years after SVT diagnosis, the risk of VTE was 5-fold higher when compared to patients without a history of SVT.
+- Superficial vein thrombosis is a blood clot in the veins underneath the skin.
+Leg varicose veins are the most common site, with the saphenous vein involved in about two-thirds of cases.
+In the past, SVT was considered a benign process and was either not treated or treated with aspirin.
+However, this thinking has changed as several studies have found that patients with SVT are at increased risk of VTE.
+In one study, patients with an SVT ≥ 5 cm in length had an accompanying proximal DVT in 10% of cases and a distal DVT in 13%.
+[4] Another study found that 2.5% of patients with an SVT were diagnosed with a DVT within 3 months.
+PE incidence was 0.9% over teh same period, and 5 years after SVT diagnosis, the risk of VTE was 5-fold higher compared to unaffected patients.
 [12]

 - 2021 ACCP SVT treatment recommendations